-Failure of any question will result in the Program engaging the student in a formal remediation plan that will be established in consultation with the student, the Prelim Director, the student's advisor, and at least one member of the Counseling Psychology program faculty who is the content expert in the failed question domain.
+Failure of any question will result in the Program engaging the student in a formal remediation plan that will be established in consultation with the student, the student's advisor, and at least one member of the Counseling Psychology program faculty (preferably one who has some content expertise in the failed domain.)
 This remediation plan will be communicated to the student in writing by the student's program advisor once the details of the formal remediation plan have been approved by the Prelim Director.
-Students reapplying to take the Prelim Exam in the following semester must include a letter that specifically articulates how they adhered to the formal remediation plan.
+Students reapplying to take the Prelim Exam in the following semester must include (a) this remediation plan and (b) a letter that specifically articulates how they adhered to the remediation plan.